appium/java-client/docs/How-to-report-an-issue.md

 ### Environment (bug report)

-* java client build version or git revision if you use some shapshot:
+* java client build version or git revision if you use some snapshot:
-* Appium server version or git revision if you use some shapshot:
+* Appium server version or git revision if you use some snapshot:
 * Desktop OS/version used to run Appium if necessary:
 * Node.js version (unless using Appium.app|exe) or Appium CLI or Appium.app|exe:
 * Mobile platform/version under test: